rencastillo/tec-ma2003b-lessons/4_Factor_Analysis/beamer/factor_analysis_presentation.typ

   4. *Confidence Intervals*
      - Standard errors from inverse Fisher information matrix
      - 95% CI: $lambda_(i j) plus.minus 1.96 "SE"(lambda_(i j))$
 ]

+#slide(title: [Making Sense of the Results: Factor Rotation])[
+  *You've found the hidden factors, but they're still confusing!
+Now what?*

+  Imagine you've identified two hidden factors in student performance, but:
+  - Factor 1 loads on Math (0.6), Science (0.7), Literature (0.5), History (0.4)
+  - Factor 2 loads on Math (0.4), Science (0.3), Literature (0.6), History (0.7)

+  *This is messy!* What do these factors actually represent?

+  *Factor Rotation is like adjusting the camera angle* after taking the photo:
+  - We want *simple structure*: each factor should clearly represent something
+  - Goal: High loadings for relevant variables, low for irrelevant ones
+  - Like rotating a map so north points up - same information, clearer presentation

+  *Two types of rotation:*
+  - *Orthogonal* (factors stay independent): Clean, simple interpretation
+  - *Oblique* (factors can correlate): More realistic, factors can be related

+  This is where art meets science in factor analysis!
+]

 #slide(title: [Factor Rotation: Mathematical Transformation])[